Madhya Pradesh: Congress leads villagers in protest against dilapidated state highway in Piplarawan

 Piplarawan (Madhya Pradesh): Led by the Block Congress Committee, villagers staged a protest at Gichalaya village over the dilapidated condition of the state highway between Nipania Hills and Piplarawan.
 The stretch has become accident-prone, said the demonstrators, adding that poor road condition was also causing inconvenience to people commuting to nearby villages like Lakumdi, Nipania and others.
 Recently, a school bus had met with an accident on this stretch.

 Participating in the protest, Congress workers including Sonkatch former MLA Sajjan Singh Verma demanded the government to reconstruct the stretch.
 He also flayed the Shivraj Singh Chauhan –led state government for failing on all fronts.
 He alleged that the administration was ignoring the problem of residents.
 Verma said that if the Congress government is formed in the state it would transform the area.
-Party block president Jitendra Rana along with
+Party block president Jitendra Rana was also present.

+Meanwhile, as a temporary solution, the administration using JCB machine levelled the road but this did not satisfy the villagers as they demanded reconstruction of the entire patch.

 (To receive our E-paper on whatsapp daily, please click here.
 To receive it on Telegram, please click here.
 We permit sharing of the paper's PDF on WhatsApp and other social media platforms.)